turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 end
 ```

-Also, rather than errors, we should now have a real failure.
+We now have a real failure.

 ```plain
   1) Failure: